 A less common, but potentially viable, alternative payment for a security deposit is a letter of credit.

 - How it works: The renter obtains a letter of credit from their bank, promising to pay the landlord a specific amount if certain conditions (like unpaid rent or damages) are met.
+This method is more prevalent in commercial leasing scenarios.

 - Pros for renters: Provides the landlord with a strong financial guarantee from a reputable institution; avoids tying up cash in a deposit account.